agda/agda2hs/docs/source/tutorials.md

 ```haskell
 module HelloWorld where
 ```
  Specifying the module name is not strictly necessary for the compilation to work.
 If missing, the agda2hs compiler will simply take the file name as the module name in Haskell.
 However, if the file name does not confine to Haskell module naming standards, the resulting Haskell file will be incorrect.
-Since Agda module naming rules are the same as Haskell's, encapsulating the file in a propely named module is a good practice to create correct Haskell files.
+Since Agda module naming rules are the same as Haskell's, encapsulating the file in a properly named module is a good practice to create correct Haskell files.

 ```agda
 open import Haskell.Prelude